brotatotes/bht-automation/bht gen 1/Mark/Chapter 4/Mark 4 40 bht.md

 3. "Faith dispels fear, but only in proportion to its strength."

 ### Philip Schaff:
-1. "Have ye not yet faith." - This phrase emphasizes the disciples' lack of faith despite witnessing Jesus' teachings and miracles.
-It highlights the ongoing struggle of the disciples to fully trust and believe in Jesus.
+1. "Have ye not yet faith." - This phrase highlights the disciples' lack of faith despite witnessing Jesus' teachings and miracles.
+It emphasizes the need for them to trust in Him more fully.
-2. "Mark, in many instances, brings out the weakness of the disciples most prominently." - This statement highlights Mark's focus on portraying the disciples' shortcomings and human frailty.
-It reminds readers that even those closest to Jesus had their moments of doubt and weakness.
+2. "Mark, in many instances, brings out the weakness of the disciples most prominently." - This statement points out Mark's tendency to highlight the disciples' shortcomings, indicating the significance of their growth and development throughout the Gospel.
-3. "A significant fact, if we remember that Peter was his authority." - This comment draws attention to the fact that Peter, who was considered a prominent figure among the disciples, was the source of Mark's gospel.
-It suggests that even the disciples with leadership roles were not exempt from doubt and uncertainty.
+3. "A significant fact, if we remember that Peter was his authority." - This comment draws attention to the fact that Peter, one of the disciples, was the source of Mark's Gospel, underscoring the importance of his perspective on their weaknesses and growth.

 ### Archibald T Robertson:
 1. "They had the Lord of the wind and the waves with them in the boat.
 He was still Master even if asleep in the storm."
-2. "Have ye not yet faith?
-Not yet had they come to feel that Jesus was really Lord of nature."
+2. "Not yet had they come to feel that Jesus was really Lord of nature."
 3. "How like us in our troubles they were!"

-Note: The commentary seems to be discussing the disciples' lack of faith and understanding of Jesus' power over nature.

 ### John Gill:
 1. "Why are ye so fearful?...how is it that ye have no faith?" - This quote highlights Jesus' questioning of his disciples' fear and lack of faith.
-It emphasizes the contrast between their fear and the presence of Jesus, reminding readers of the power and trustworthiness of Christ.
+It emphasizes the contrast between their fear and the presence of Jesus, reminding readers of the disciples' need to trust in his power and protection.

-2. "Faith they had, but it was very small, and scarcely to be called faith" - This quote acknowledges the disciples' limited faith, indicating that while they had some belief in Jesus, it was not strong or substantial.
-It reflects the human struggle to fully trust in God's power and providence.
+2. "Faith they had, but it was very small, and scarcely to be called faith" - This quote acknowledges the disciples' limited faith, indicating that while they had some belief in Jesus, it was not strong or fully developed.
+It suggests that their fear was a result of their wavering faith rather than a lack of faith altogether.

-3. "They feared it was too late, and that they were past all hope, and were just perishing" - This quote reveals the disciples' mindset of despair and hopelessness.
-It captures their belief that their situation was beyond salvation, highlighting the importance of having faith even in the face of seemingly impossible circumstances.
+3. "They feared it was too late, and that they were past all hope, and were just perishing" - This quote reveals the disciples' mindset of hopelessness and despair.
+It highlights their perception of the situation as dire and their belief that they were on the brink of perishing.
+It adds depth to the disciples' fear and lack of faith, emphasizing the urgency of Jesus' question.

 ## Generation Details